ganjarsetia/intro-python/PITCHME.md

 ---

 ### how to start
+@ol
-Install first.
+- Install first.
 Kebanyakan sudah di install di Linux & Mac.
 Not recommended running on windows.
 For windows download it first

-Create file `hello.py`
+- Create file `hello.py`

-Write: `print("Hello World")`
+- Write: `print("Hello World")`

-Then run it: `python hello.py`
+- Then run it: `python hello.py`

-Or run python, then do the syntax
+- Or run python, then do the syntax
+@olend